 She took her four golds, along with individual and team silver medals with her as one of the 45 Hungarians, almost half their team, who stayed in Australia after the Games seeking political asylum, she settled in Israel and sent for her mother and sister to join her.
 She is still alive aged 91.

 Australia had John Landy the second man to run a sub four minute mile and a past holder of the 1500m record holder as home favourite for the metric mile on the track.
 He's even taken the Olympic Oath at the opening ceremony.
 When world record holder Isván Rozsavolgyi (Hun) and defending champion Josy Barthel failed to make it out of their heats, even though five of the men who made the final had run a mile in under 4 minutes, Landy was still perceived to be predestined to be the Olympic champion.

 Nobody had shown that script to the man who earlier that year had become the seventh man to enter that that sub four club and one of my predecessors into that club from this island.

 Ron Delany is was who ran the tactical race.
 He stuck with Landy throughout and as the race entered the final bend with Landy near the back the Irishman started his burst quickly opening up a four metre lead.
 The German Klaus Richtzenhain was the first to respond and in the end he held off Landy for the silver but nobody could beat the Irishman to the tape.

 Surprisingly despite great athletes like Eamon Coghlan, John Treacy, Sonia O'Sullivan, Cathrina McKiernan Ireland have yet to win an athletics gold medal since.
 Indeed he was the last Irish Olympic champion in any sport until 1992.

-See also The full list of my posts of other Olympiads
+of my posts of other Olympiads